scolladon/sfdc-metadata-deployer/readme.md

 </a>
 2. Connect to the org where you deployed the tool.
 3. Configure the connected App Deployment to have the correct callback url (the callback url has to be like https://<your_node_instance>.salesforce.com/apex/deployment) : Go to Setup => Create => Apps => (Connected App) Deployment.
-4. Copy "Client ID", "Client secret" and "Callback URL" values.
+4. Copy "Client ID" and "Callback URL" values.
-5. Put in the ApexPage Deployment the values previously copied in the javascript variable "Oauth2AppConfig" (defined at the beginning of the page) : Setup => Develop => Page => Edit (Deployment).
+5. Put in the javascript variable "ConnectedAppConfig" in the ApexPage Deployment the values previously copied (defined at the beginning of the page) : Setup => Develop => Page => Edit (Deployment).
-    * Client ID : Search for the string *<cliendId>* and put your "Client ID" value
+    * Client ID : Search for the string *&lt;cliendId&gt;* and put your "Client ID" value
-    * Client Secret : Search for the string *<clientSecret>* and put your "Client Secret" value
-    * Callback URL : Search for the string *<callbackUrl>* and put your "Callback URL" value
+    * Callback URL : Search for the string *&lt;callbackUrl&gt;* and put your "Callback URL" value
 6. you're done :)

 How To Use